susannebenze/git-collaborative/index.md

 # Collaborative distributed version control

-In this lesson we will learn how to keep repositories in sync and how to work with remote repositories on GitHub and other services.
+In this "(Susanne added) great" lesson we will learn how to keep repositories in sync and how to work with remote repositories on GitHub and other services.
 We will discover and exercise the fork-pull request (or merge request) workflow.
 We will discuss how to organize branches to avoid conflicts and to simplify maintenance and release